 |Race/Ethnicity||Number of Grads|

-Networking appeals to people across the globe.
-About 4.7% of those with this major are international students.
+Students from other countries are interested in Networking, too.
+About 5.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Computer Systems Networking Majors Make?

 The median early-career salary of computer systems networking students with a bachelor’s degree is $46,800 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $46,800 (25th percentile) and $50,100 (75th percentile).